softcore-games/softcore/README.md

 ## 🙏 Special Thanks

-- Core DAO Team for the amazing platform
+- Core DAO Team for the platform
-- Our wonderful community of players
+- Hardhat team for development tools
+- OpenAI for AI integration
+- Prisma for database management
+- fal.ai for AI image generation
-- Night API for character creation
+- OpenZeppelin for smart contracts
-- All our early testers and supporters
+- Our early testers and supporters

 ---